LUMC/vtools/README.md

 Output is a simple JSON file listing counts of concordant and discordant alleles.

-vtools-evaluate only considers one sample.
-Multisample VCF files are allowed;
-the sample to be evaluated has to be set through a CLI argument.
+Multisample VCF files are allowed; the samples to be evaluated have to be set through a CLI argument.

 #### Usage